-This Disneyland Summer Packing List post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Disneyland Summer Packing List post was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 One of the challenges of planning a Disneyland vacation is knowing what to pack.
 Even though Southern California has a reputation for fair weather year-round, your Disneyland summer packing list may be more difficult than you imagined.

 Here are some straightforward reminders and some not-so-obvious tips on what you should include in your Disneyland summer packing list.

 This is not a complete list of what to pack, just a relative list of items that you should bear in mind as you pack for your trip during the hottest months of the year.

 Remember summer is also the time of year when attendance is higher in the parks and there are more crowds to contend with.

 - Ice Pack